howdoicomputer/aws-cdktf-example/README.md

 This project is intended to be a simple, toy reference architecture in AWS using the TypeScript version of [cdktf](https://github.com/hashicorp/terraform-cdk).

 I originally started this project as a way to keep my AWS skills fresh while I was working with GCP.
 However, it ended up being used as a demo for an interview with a company called Polarsteps.
-I passed the interview but decided to stay in America as the housing crisis in the Netherlands as - and is - worse than here.
+I passed the interview but decided to stay in America as the housing crisis in the Netherlands was - and is - worse than here.
 This is why it's named "polarstomps" as I thought it'd be fun.

 This infrastructure repository deploys: